George Hu: Injuries

 On January 14, 2009, while on his way to the film set of K.O.3an Guo he was injured in a car accident when a taxi after running a yellow traffic light collided with his motorbike.
 He described the accident as being in the movie The Matrix after he was thrown from his bike and landed on the ground heavily.
 He received minor cuts and grazes on his legs and suffered a fractured left shin.
 For a month he depended on crutches and a wheelchair for movement.
 Surgery was not needed, and he recovered with no further complications.

 During the summer of 2011 his right lower front leg suffered a minor gash while filming a bike paddling scene for the drama "Summer Fever".
 The wound left a scar on his right front lower leg that is still visible in his later works when not covered with makeup.

 In 2013 while filming the constant baseball batting cage scenes in Love Around Hu sustained a back injury.
 It was last reported that he had been seeking treatment for over two months and was also going through acupuncture sessions to try to heal his injury.

 In October 2015, Hu suffered multiple injures while training for a film project.
 While training with heavy vehicle equipment, Hu suffered four broken ribs, a dislocated shoulder, a torn ligament in his right shoulder and showed signs of a collapsed lung.
 He was rushed to a hospital near the Pingxi district.

+In January 2022, Hu and actress Annie Chen announced their engagement on Instagram.
+The couple had worked together on the 2012 television series Love, Now and the 2013 drama Love Around.
+They married in the United States in July 2023.